RoadieHQ/roadie-backstage-plugins/plugins/scaffolder-actions/scaffolder-backend-module-utils/README.md

 **Required params:**

-- path: The file path for the json you want to edit.
+- path: The file path for the JSON you want to edit.
 - content: The content you want to write.

 #### Example template